 My friend Lisa gave me dog themed wallhanging sized quilt top (unfinished quilt) a couple years ago.
 Since then it has in my closet (after sitting in hers) as an un-finished object (UFO), just gathering dust (yes quilters like to transfer their UFOs from one quilter to another to keep in storage at someone else’s house!).

 Saturday I was rummaging through my UFOs and came across this quilt top; and spur of the moment decided to JUST FINISH IT.

 Lisa was very generous to give me this completed wallhanging quilt top.
 All I had to do in order to finish the quilt was to prepare the backing; machine quilt it; and bind it.

-My friend Betty Anne who is a professional long-arm quilter has quilting batting leftovers from her customers’ quilts that the customers do not want.
+A quilting colleague who is a professional long-arm quilter has quilting batting leftovers from her customers’ quilts that the customers do not want.
 She saves some of the pieces for me to use for table runners or small projects.
 (I rarely buy package batting as for smaller pieces I have her discards and for larger quilts I get them professionally quilted which include the batting in the cost)

 She also taught me how to piece smaller batting together to make a larger batting for a project – either by zig zagging the batting together or using a special tape to join them.

 I did not have pieces of scrap batting to finish the dog themed wallhanging quilt.
 So I zig zagged two smaller pieces together:

 Not only did I make the batting, quilt it and bind it all in one day, I also got it hung in TTQH’s sewing area (the entire Guest Room is dog…primarily schnauzer…themed)!